mvolkmann/blog/src/rust.md

 The `impl` keyword adds
 associated functions (like class or static methods in other languages) and methods (like instance methods in other languages) to a struct.
-The first parameter of methods must be named "self".
+The first parameter of methods must be named "self", like the convention in Python.
 Any `fn` definition with no parameters or a first parameter with a name other than "self" is an "associated function" rather than a method.